VPS Hosting is like a Take-and-Bake Pizza

 While a VPS can come with some degree of pre-made settings (like having cPanel pre-installed), it still needs work.
 That take-and-bake pizza was probably based on a template, but most people tweak ingredient to their liking (more tomatoes, less meat), or even the the cooking time (crispy crust vs floury crust).

-And finally, a VPS is like a take-and-bake pizza because it’s not cheap.
+Because it’s not cheap.
 You’ll spend at least double for quality, be it pizza or hosting.
 You do truly get what you pay for.

 Note: I’m choosing to ignore the “low end box” crowd, because most of those services are nightmares, and many of them go out of business within a year or two anyway.
 Most of those are not what I’d consider real VPS companies, but rather amateurs and kiddies having fun pretending to be legitimate businesses.